bmaunde/guidelines/Magento/magento-cloud-setup.md

 There is an existing repository for the Consnet Demo project.
 If there isn't one for your project, one should be created.
 Currently, no continuous deployment is set up for the Consnet Demo project.
 Check with your team lead if there is one setup for the Consnet Demo or your current project as that impacts how deployments are performed.

+#### SSH Key Generation and Addition
+Before you start using GitHub, you will need to generate an SSH key and configure it in GitHub and Magento Cloud.

+To generate the key, please use the following commands:

+    enter code here

 Once you have checked out the branch you require for the first time, you need to remove the remote git connection to magento cloud and replace that with the GitHub repository.
 To do this, please execute the following commands from your installation directory: